 Communities form a backbone of support to help us all reach our full potential

 Harvest Time Partners provides support to schools and communities to prepare the next generation of productive citizens.
-We provide support in two ways:
+We provide support in three ways:

 The Company provides resources from our portfolio of products to support numerous initiatives in communities around the nation working directly to help youth-serving organizations and family support groups.